mitrefccace/asterisk/scripts/README.md

 ## Asterisk Database Initialization
 * Each time this update script is run, it will check that the Asterisk service is running.
 If it is not, the installation will be canceled.
-* However, if the __--no-db__ is used, then this service check will not be performed and the Asterisk internal database will not be checked for the following values : (GLOBAL DIALIN, BUSINESS_HOURS START, BUSINESS_HOURS END, BUSINESS_HOURS ACTIVE).
+* However, if the __--no-db__ flag is used, then this service check will not be performed and the Asterisk internal database will not be checked for the following values : (GLOBAL DIALIN, BUSINESS_HOURS START, BUSINESS_HOURS END, BUSINESS_HOURS ACTIVE).
 * If any of these values are missing in the DB, the user will be prompted for information.
 * If the entered value is not accepted, then the user will be re-prompted.